 Then we look at Spain, China’s best friend in Europe and, of course, China.

 Moreover, reporting on CV19 includes concocted conspiracies that trace to Israeli intelligence and the CIA, spread by Trump and Pompeo, which are impossibly absurd and hide a multifaceted operation thoroughly evidence in US Army studies on bio-warfare that our sources say are in motion now.

 We have a report from Russian intelligence that says the US is using low dose Sarin gas to mimic pandemic diseases.
-They say they have evidence that in Iran and Italy sarin gas in extremely small concentrations have been in the food, water and environment in minuscule concentrations.
+They say they have evidence that in Iran and Italy sarin gas in extremely small concentrations has been in the food, water, and environment in minuscule concentrations.

 These concentrations cause, over a two week period, the onset of pneumonia and a respiratory disorder.
 Larger concentrations cause heart disease and mimic heart failure.

-Starting in 1996 and then ramping up to an extreme level in 2006, the US financed studies on various nerve agents and halucogens which could be dropped by drones, now by micro-drones such as Israel has developed.
+Starting in 1996 and then ramping up to an extreme level in 2006, the US-financed studies on various nerve agents and hallucinogens which could be dropped by drones, now by micro-drones such as Israel has developed.